ToniKorin/cordova-plugin-autostart/README.md

 ```javascript
 cordova.plugins.autoStart.enable();
 ```
+Not applicable in macOS.
 #### Enable the automatic startup of your service after the boot ####
 ```javascript
 cordova.plugins.autoStart.enableService("yourServiceClassName");
 ```
+In macOS, pass the bundle identifier of a helper application to launch it at startup.
 #### Disable the automatic startup of your app and service after the boot ####
 This is the default action if you have never called the "enable" function.
 ```javascript